EdvardSire/big-brother/README.md

 # Detecting misplaced tools
-A collection of Python scripts that from a RTSP-stream, using an [YOLOv5](https://github.com/ultralytics/yolov5) model trained on in-house synthetic data, alerts hardware members with Slack notifications if there are misplaced tools on the workbench.
+A collection of Python scripts that from a RTSP-stream, using a [YOLOv5](https://github.com/ultralytics/yolov5) model trained on in-house synthetic data, alerts members with Slack notifications if there are misplaced tools on the workbench.

 <p align="center">
 <img src="img/demo.png">